WebexSamples/postman-webex/README.md

 # Postman collections for Cisco Spark

 This repo gathers Postman collections for the [Cisco Spark API](https://developer.ciscospark.com/quick-reference.html):
-- [public REST API](#all-resources-scripted): Rooms, Messages, Teams, People, Webhooks... everything accessible from an API token without admin priviledges
+- [public REST API](#all-resources-scripted): Rooms, Messages, Teams, People, Webhooks... everything accessible from standard Cisco Spark access token (does NOT require admin priviledges).
-- [admin API](#admin-api): Organizations, People creation and updates, Roles, Licenses, these admin related features that require a token with admin priviledges
+- [admin API](#admin-api): Organizations, People creation and updates, Roles, Licenses, and Events.
+These admin related features are accessible only from an access token with admin priviledges
 - [direct room use case](#direct-room): Create a 1-1 room by sending a direct message